Biden signs debt ceiling bill that pulls US back from brink of unprecedented default

 Raising the nation’s debt limit, now at $31.4 trillion, will ensure that the government can borrow to pay debts already incurred.

-“Passing this budget agreement was critical.
-The stakes could not have been higher,” Biden said from the Oval Office on Friday evening.
-“Nothing would have been more catastrophic,” he said, than defaulting on the country’s debt.
+After Congress passed the legislation, Biden used the occasion to deliver his first speech from the Oval Office as president on Friday.

-“No one got everything they wanted but the American people got what they needed,” Biden said, highlighting the “compromise and consensus” in the deal.
+“No one got everything they wanted but the American people got what they needed,” he said, highlighting the “compromise and consensus” in the deal.
 “We averted an economic crisis and an economic collapse.”

-Biden used the opportunity to itemize the achievements of his first term as he runs for reelection, including support for high-tech manufacturing, infrastructure investments and financial incentives for fighting climate change.
+Biden touted the achievements of his first term as he runs for reelection, including support for high-tech manufacturing, infrastructure investments and financial incentives for fighting climate change.
 He also highlighted ways he blunted Republican efforts to roll back his agenda and achieve deeper cuts.

 “We’re cutting spending and bringing deficits down at the same time,” Biden said.
 “We’re protecting important priorities from Social Security to Medicare to Medicaid to veterans to our transformational investments in infrastructure and clean energy.”